Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 The train score is :  87.26%
 The Test score is :  86.30%
 ```
-That's great!.
-The training accuracy has decreased overall but the test accuracy has gone up and there does not seem to overfitting now.
+Isn't that great!
+The training accuracy has decreased overall but the test accuracy has gone up indicating no overfitting now.
 Putting in perspective, while making predictions on the Training dataset on which the model was trained we were 87.26% accurate in prediction.
 For Test dataset which was unseen to the trained model we still managed to make 86.3% correct predictions.
 The model seems to be doing good job.

 #### XGBoost Technique

-[XGBoost Technique](https://xgboost.readthedocs.io/en/latest/tutorials/model.html) gained lot of popularity recently and has been widely used in the kaggle competitions believed to be performing well on huge dataset.
+[XGBoost Technique](https://xgboost.readthedocs.io/en/latest/tutorials/model.html) gained lot of popularity recently and has been widely used in the kaggle competitions.
+It is believed to perform well on huge datasets.
 It sequentially improves the prediction of the t-1 trees before fitting the $$t^{th}$$ tree.
 It relies on reducing the bias on several simple trees sequentially.

+Lets find the set of best combination of maximum depth and learning rate for XGBoost technique.

 ```
 model_xgb=XGBClassifier(n_estimators=30,booster='gbtree')